|

 The immovable stone

 A large boulder is believed to be hidden under bushes here close to the Haughley-Harleston road on Rush Green, once Gallows Fields (TM019609 area).
 Although I failed to find this stone, it's said to be immovable.
-Tradition asserts that Protestant martyrs were burnt alive there during Bloody Mary's reign, "the chief prosecutors being Tyrell of Gipping and Sulyard of Wetherden".
+Tradition asserts that Protestant martyrs were burnt alive there during Bloody Mary's reign (1553-58), "the chief prosecutors being Tyrell of Gipping and Sulyard of Wetherden".1 Rush Green used to be at the centre of a crossroads, with the stone marking or commemorating the site of the burnings.
+I probably wasted my time searching for it, as by 1903 it was noted that the stone "used to be" there.2

 The Hartest Stone

-The Hartest Stone is a big limestone boulder, 4 feet x 4 feet x 3 feet high, standing at the north end of the village green (TL833525).
-It is said to have been hauled on sledges from a field on top of Somerton Hill on July 7th 1713, by "twenty gentlemen and twenty farmers", to celebrate the Peace of Utrecht and Marlborough's victories in the War of the Spanish Succession.1 After its erection on the new site, there is supposed to have been an 'erotic debauch' among the village people, rather like the one at Merton in Norfolk.
+The Hartest Stone is a big limestone boulder, 1.2m x 1.2m x 1m high, standing at the north end of the village green (TL833525).
+It is said to have been hauled on sledges from a field on top of Somerton Hill on July 7th 1713, by "twenty gentlemen and twenty farmers", to celebrate the Peace of Utrecht and Marlborough's victories in the War of the Spanish Succession.1 After its erection on the new site, there is supposed to have been an 'erotic debauch' among the village people, rather like the one at Merton in Norfolk - although it was actually just a day of festivities.

 The deep, deep moat